GregBaughDev/python-generative-art/README.md

 # Generative Art Creator

-A generative art creator written in Python
+A generative art creator written in Python.
+Based on the SuperHi!
+'Intro to Python' course.